Brick-Logic/Hubcon/README.md

 - *Number of tasks that share the same Hubcon client.
 - Client used a single physical core and a single WebSocket connection for this test.

-For a far more detailed explanation about the tests like memory consumption, CPU usages, middlewares used, garbage collector pressure and more, please check the project's Wiki.
+For a far more detailed explanation about the tests like memory consumption, CPU usages, middlewares used, garbage collector pressure and more, please check the [Wiki Benchmarks Page](https://github.com/Brick-Logic/Hubcon/wiki/Benchmarks).

 ## 🏗️ Quick Start
 This quick start is designed to take around 3 minutes to setup.